The Summer Obsession: History

 The band was originally formed in 2004 by Fin Leavell & Luke Walker, joined just a few months later by Chris Wilson.
-The band has toured with Cartel, Mýa, Story of the Year, Saosin, Sugarcult, The Click Five, Permanent Me, Hit the Lights, Houston Calls, Monty Are I, Against All Authority, Whole Wheat Bread, Plain White T's, New Years Day and many more.
+The band has toured with Cartel, Mýa, Story of the Year, Saosin, Sugarcult, The Click Five, Permanent Me, Hit the Lights, Houston Calls, Monty Are I, Against All Authority, Whole Wheat Bread, Plain White T's, and New Years Day.
 Two Types Of People was the first CD released by the outfit.
 The group was slated to play on dates of the 2004 Warped Tour, but their stage was cancelled; after finding this out, they moved to Los Angeles, where they landed a deal with Virgin Records.
+The group saw early exposure through MySpace, as founder Tom Anderson was an early for their music.
 Late in 2005, they appeared on a MySpace Records compilation.

-This Is Where You Belong is their debut major label album, released in August 2006 on Virgin Records.
+This Is Where You Belong was their debut major label album, released in August 2006 on Virgin Records.
 They appeared on Cartoon Network's Fridays and performed the songs "Melt the Sugar" and "Disappear".
 They have also played in Japan on two occasions.